 - the Covenant of Abraham – and thus circumcision passed away, and

-- the law of Moses – and thus the letter of the law passed away (not the Spirit of it, mind you, but the strict adherence to the letter of the law)
+- the law of Moses – and thus the letter of the law passed away (not the Spirit of it but the strict adherence to the letter of the law)

 Heb 9:1 & 8-12